shinoka7/rcos-status-updates/fall_2018/week_05.md

 > Examples: New Bugs to be fixed, Design choices

-	Start to implement front end
+	Start to implement front end.
+	Get a simple page ready to extract data from user.
+	Learn more about calendar UIs.

 ## Anything Blocking?